 When we talk about classical music it is evident to talk about ‘Gharanas’ where these art forms flourished.
 Kathak has three major Gharanas or Schools of Art; Jaipur, Lucknow, and Banaras.
 Under these gharanas, the classical dance prospered and went down from one generation to other through the Guru- Shishya parampara.

 Of all the major Gharanas of Kathak, Jaipur finds a special mention and is distinctive in its own way.
-Jaipur Gharana is said to have retained the traditional glory of Kathak.
-Jaipur Gharana is particularly known for its rapid powerful footwork, the dynamic body moves, multiple spins and subtle facial expressions i.e. ‘abhinay’.
+Jaipur Gharana has retained the traditional glory of Kathak.
+Jaipur Gharana is particularly known for its rapid powerful footwork.
+The dynamic body moves, multiple spins and subtle facial expressions i.e. ‘abhinay’.

 Jaipur Gharana traces its origin to Bhanuji who was well-known for his rendition of the Shiva Tandava.
-While his son Kanuji was influenced by the Bhakti Movement.
+The Bhakti Movement influenced his son Kanuji.
 Kanuji’s grandsons Hari Prasad and Hunuman Prasad worked diligently to take the dance form to newer heights.

 It is important to note that these classical art forms pass from Guru to Sishya in linear nature hence withholds the distinctive characteristics of their Gharanas.
 Thus making each gharanas differ from the other in some or the other way.

 The Jaipur Gharana developed in the courts of the Kachchwaha Kings of Jaipur in Rajasthan.
-The mythological lore was depicted through Kathak thus entertaining the admirers of the art.
-The Jaipur Gharana of Kathak has kept the dance form alive by keeping at par with expectations of the dance lovers.
+The Kathak depicted the mythological lore and thus entertaining the admirers of the art.
+The Jaipur Gharana has kept the dance form alive by keeping at par with expectations of the dance lovers.

-In the modern era, Jaipur Gharana has continued their emphasis on dance and footwork with Jai Lal, Janki Prasad, Kundan Lal, Mohan Lal and Nawal Kishore thus passing on the glorious tradition to the next generations!
+In the modern era, Jaipur Gharana has continued their emphasis on dance and footwork.
+It has worked with Jai Lal, Janki Prasad, Kundan Lal, Mohan Lal and Nawal Kishore thus passing on the glorious tradition to the next generations!